 - You’re not sure if you’re dealing with millipedes or centipedes

-At Better Termite & Pest Control, our registered technicians use targeted, EPA-approved products to create a barrier around your home.
-We also identify the moisture sources and entry points that are allowing millipedes inside in the first place.
+At Better Termite & Pest Control, our team uses EPA-approved products to create a barrier around your home.
+We also find the moisture sources and entry points that let millipedes in.

 With over 57 years in business and more than 1,000 five-star reviews, we’ve helped homeowners across the DC metro area solve all kinds of pest problems.
-Every product we use is something we’d feel comfortable using in our own homes.
+Every product we use is one we’d use in our own homes.

 What to Do If You Get Millipede Secretions on Your Skin

-If you’ve handled a millipede and notice irritation:
+If you’ve touched a millipede and your skin feels red or sore:

 - Don’t touch your face or eyes until your hands are clean

-- Apply a cool compress if there’s burning or itching
+- Use a cool cloth if there’s burning or itching

 - Watch for allergic reactions (rare but possible)